pivotal-cf/docs-ksm/managing-clusters.html.md

 ##<a id='overview'></a> Overview

-Before offering a service with <%= vars.product_short %>, you must register the Kubernetes cluster(s) that service instances will be provisioned to and run on. <%= vars.product_short %> stores the Kubernetes cluster credentials securely in Credhub.
+Before offering a service with <%= vars.product_short %>, you must register the Kubernetes cluster(s) that service instances will use. <%= vars.product_short %> stores the Kubernetes cluster credentials securely in CredHub.
-This makes it possible for each plan in your KSM service offering to be provisioned to different.
+This makes it possible for each plan in your KSM service offering to be provisioned to a different cluster.
 This may be useful for services that require special cluster configurations.
 (See plans)

-For each plan in your KSM service offerings, you must either:
+For each plan in your KSM offer, you must either:
-+ Specify a registered Kubernetes cluster that service instances will be provisioned on
++ Specify a registered Kubernetes cluster

 OR
-+ Before saving the offer, set a default cluster that service instances will be provisioned on.  (see setting default)
++ Before saving the offer, set a default cluster (see setting default)

 ##<a id='create-cluster-file'></a> Creating a cluster credentials file
 1. Get your server and certificate authority by running the following commands: